ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

-#Tutorial 1: URI Beacon (and an Intro to the mbed Compiler)
+#Tutorial 1: URI Beacon (and an intro to the mbed Compiler)

 Please note: the code in these examples is for mbed Classic.
 If you want to see the code adjusted for mbed OS, please see our [BLE samples on GitHub](https://github.com/ARMmbed/ble-examples)